Rescuers search for survivors of Texas fertilizer plant blast

 The West middle school, which was badly damaged, was one fifth of a mile from the plant and the high school was one-third of a mile away.

-Perry declared McLennan County a disaster area and said he would request federal disaster aid from Obama.
-Obama, who flew to Boston for a memorial service for victims of the Boston bombings, offered support and prayers to the victims in Texas.
+Texas Governor Rick Perry declared McLennan County a disaster area and said he would request federal disaster aid from Obama.
+The president, who flew to Boston for a memorial service for victims of the Boston bombings, offered support and prayers to the victims in Texas.

 Texas is no stranger to industrial disasters.
 In 1947, 3,200 tons of ammonium nitrate fertilizer detonated aboard a ship in a Texas City port, killing almost 600 people, an incident believed to be the deadliest industrial accident in U.S. history.